-On behalf of the staff at South Park Primary School I have great pleasure in presenting the School Handbook for 2022.
+On behalf of the staff at South Park Primary School I have great pleasure in presenting the School Handbook for 2024.

-The handbook contains information regarding all aspects of school life that will be helpful to staff, parents and pupils.
+The handbook contains information regarding all aspects of school life that will be helpful to staff, parent/carers and pupils.